- Home

 Q. What is your practice like?

-A. As an organizational business consultant, my practice is different from that of most psychologists who work more in the mental health or health domains.
-I am part of a firm that was one of the pioneers in psychological consulting to business, RHR International.
-Our basic premise is that psychology and behavioral science have much to offer to those working in organizations and the organizations themselves.
-I work with individuals, teams and systems.
-For example, one of our firm’s signature services is the assessment of senior executives for hire or promotion.
-Although I do employ a number of psychological tests in this work, I have found that a long interview that focuses on the candidate’s fit with the success factors for the particular organization is particularly useful in understanding the executive’s fit with the organization and its culture.
+A. As an organizational business consultant, my practice differs from that of most psychologists who work primarily in mental health or healthcare settings.
+I am part of RHR International, a firm that was one of the pioneers in applying psychological consulting to business.
+Our basic premise is that psychology and behavioral science have much to offer individuals working in organizations, as well as the organizations themselves.
+I work with individuals, teams, and systems.

 Q. What was the most challenging/interesting/surprising aspect of the board certification process?